 5. It is recommended that use of GTM and TOHRU by designated participants at the face to face meeting be possible, so that parallel sessions and informal drafting sessions can be enabled for hybrid meeting participants.

+An overall recommendation is to set expectations for Hybrid Meetings realistically.
+Hybrid Meeting IT support should proceed for the remote participants on a ‘best effort basis.’
+The physical meeting should proceed even if there is an issue with IT support (e.g. due to problems with internet connectivity) to one, some or all remote participants.

-Annex <X> (informative): Change history
+Annex A (informative): Change history